kingsdigitallab/django-controlled-vocabulary/README.md

 demand from a file on disk or in a third-party server.
 This approach saves database space and keeps your application data self-contained.

-This project comes with built-in plugins for the following vocabularies:
+This project comes with built-in plugins for the following vocabularies.

-**ISO 639-2, DCMI Type, Wikidata, FAST Topics, MIME, Schema.org, VIAF, FAST Forms and Genres**

 Those plugins are **enabled** by default; see below how to selectively enable them.

 This architecture allows third-party plugins to be supplied via separate python packages.